Pretty Little Liars Recap: The Call That Changed My Destiny

 3. Hanna (last week: 3)

 Hanna has always felt genuine affection for Lucas, so it makes sense that she’s unwilling to accept the possibility that he knew all about all of this all this time.
-Even after Aria (helpfully) reminds us all of that time Lucas’ loft was a “techno death trap,” Hanna keeps the faith.
-She also explains his comic book, which I will not relate here, on account of it is such a comically (comics pun!) on-the-nose metaphor for Charles/Charlotte/Cece’s story as to be pointless to recount.
+Even after Aria (helpfully) reminds us all of that time Lucas’s loft was a “techno death trap,” Hanna keeps the faith.
+She also explains his comic book, which I will not relate here, on account of it being such a comically (comics pun!) on-the-nose metaphor for Charles-Charlotte-Cece’s story that it is pointless to recount.
 Anyway, Hanna doesn’t get a whole lot done this week, but she does land a few solid quips — “Batteries?
 I thought it ran on bitchiness” — and she gets points for looping Mona into the game, something she should have done a long time ago.

 4. Spencer (last episode: 2)

 She brings Marco garbage cupcakes (no sugar, no gluten, why bother) which suggests that she’s off her game, but she does a decent job of keeping her made-up timeline straight, remembering that she “didn’t know” Rollins was dead when she asked Marco to look for Mary Drake.
-But it all starts to fall apart for this girl, even though she wears an excellent, Olivia Pope-esque coat to her failed meet and greet with Mary Drake.
+But it all starts to fall apart for this girl, even though she wears an excellent Olivia Pope–esque coat to her failed meet-and-greet with Mary Drake.
 Alas, her cute cop boyfriend busts her.
-Turns out she was sloppy the night she and Marco met and made a stunning mistake — using Rollins’ credit card to buy their round of drinks — leaving a paper trail as clear as Hansel and Gretel’s bread crumbs back to her feet.
-And she gets spotted at the airport with Wren, of illicit-make-out-in-the-pilot-fame, by Ezra.
+Turns out she was sloppy the night she and Marco met and made a stunning mistake — using Rollins’s credit card to buy their round of drinks — leaving a paper trail as clear as Hansel and Gretel’s bread crumbs back to her feet.
+And she gets spotted at the airport with Wren, of illicit-make-out-in-the-pilot fame, by Ezra.
 I hope she finds a way out of this mess.
 It would really be a waste if our most impeccably dressed Liar wound up in prison garb.

 5. How these girls keep calling Rollins “Archer Dunhill” in death, even though that is never a name they used while he was alive (last episode: not ranked)